hexerdzimal/hexerdzimal/README.md

 💡 Passionate about these current projects:

- - Creating a polyglot data tool.
+ - Creating a polyglot data tool,

+ - Rebuild enigma in python, because "why not",

- - Building supply-chain security monitoring solutions for software development.
+ - Building supply-chain security monitoring solutions for software development,

  - Enhancing security frameworks with ServiceNow.